Eight Days of Ecuador…Photography Travel Abroad Class

 Day 7 – Thursday, April 27

-In 2016 scientist teamed-up to prove that the highest point on planet earth is not Mt.
+In 2016 scientists teamed-up to prove that the highest point on planet earth is not Mt.
 Everest, but rather a massive volcano located in central Ecuador called the summit of Chimborazo.
 Something I was not aware of until doing research on my trip.

-This would be out last day of travel in Ecuador and we had a long 4.5 hour drive by bus back to Guayaquil ahead to prepare for our flight home.
+This would be our last day of travel in Ecuador and we had a long 4.5 hour drive by bus back to Guayaquil ahead to prepare for our flight home.
 In the early morning some of us went with Alfredo and Chantal for a walk on the beach.
 I had become pretty sick at this point with some sinus funk and wasn’t up to the morning swim but I did enjoy the exercise and the beach.

 After our last meal at the Saianada hotel we tipped the staff and thanked them all for the wonderful hospitality.

-We packed up the bus and headed downtown for some last minute sightseeing, wanting to see more of the culture we visited the semi open air market in downtown Bahia de Caraquez.
+We packed up the bus and headed downtown for some last minute sightseeing, wanting to see more of the culture, we visited the semi-open air market in downtown Bahia de Caraquez.